 - Your CA 19-9 levels decreased after treatment, but increased later.
 This may mean your cancer has come back or grown.
 You'll need more tests to check whether cancer is really causing the higher level of CA 19-9.

 If you don't have cancer but your test results show a high level of CA 19-9, you may not a health problem that needs treatment.
 Healthy people can have high CA 19-9 levels.
 But high levels may be a sign of a condition, such as:

 - Bile duct disease, including a blockage or infection

 - Cystic fibrosis

-If your health care provider suspects you have one of these disorders, he or she will probably order more tests to confirm or rule out a diagnosis.
+If your provider thinks you may have one of these conditions, you will probably need other tests to find out for sure.